 Where clean air movement is greater than 0.5 m/s across the welders breathing zone (see Figure 8.2), a measure of additional protect will be provided to the welder.
 Good general ventilation is also required to prevent the accumulation of fumes in the workshop and to provide protection to co-workers.
+Low levels of workshop fume can be confirmed via the use of suitably positioned real-time air quality monitors that measure weld fume particulates.

 Hardfacing consumables are often highly alloyed, and fumes may contain significant levels of manganese and chromium.
-When the welder's head is in the plume, the use of PPE such as a powered air purifying respirator (PAPR) may also be required.
+When the welder's head is in the plume, the use of PPE such as a powered air purifying respirator (PAPR) is generally required.
 See Guideline 3 for relevant exposure standards and refer to the consumable's SDS for additional information.